Gene-Weaver/FieldPrism/README.md

 - We have not validated CUDA 11.6 or CUDA 11.7, but our code is likely to work with them too.
 If you have success with other versions of CUDA/pytorch, let us know and we will update our instructions.

 ## Using FieldPrism
+Generating the FieldSheets, QR codes, and size check document can all be run at the same time.
+Enable or disable each of the three option in the `FieldSheetBuilder.yaml`file.

 ### FieldSheetBuilder